zapmal/board-hub/api/README.md

 ### About Migrations

-- Create a new migration for it → `npx sequelize migration:generate <migration name>`.
+Create a new migration for it, and use **snake_case**.

+- `npx sequelize migration:generate <migration name>`
+- `yarn run sequelize migration:generate <migration name>`

 Don't overwrite existing ones, [this article](https://dev.to/anayooleru/modifying-an-existing-sequelize-migration-1mnn)  or [this one](https://sequelize.org/master/manual/migrations.html) can help if needed.